nshores/openCuts/readme.md

 **`openCuts`** 💇 is an open-source Python library designed to interface with popular salons using public and private API's.
 It provides a common interface to the  [Zentoi](https://docs.zenoti.com/reference) (Supercuts), Regis (Supercuts) and StylewareTouch (Greatclips) API's to provide a seamless experience for retrieving salon services, scheduling appointments, and more.
 This is meant to be used to build future extensions for Home Assistant, Voice Assistants, etc.

+This repo includes `supercuts-sli` which is small CLI program that allows you to book haricuts and other serivces at regis salons, and serves as an example of using this library.

 ## Disclaimer  ✂

 <em>This project relies on private API's hosted by the Regis Corporation, Zenoti, and Greatclips for core functionality.
 This project is not endorsed or affiliated with those companies in any way.
 This is a private project not related to my {dayjob} and a completely independent work.